 The Chhath festival is a special event mainly among mothers.
 The mothers fast during Chhath for the prosperity of their children.

 The one who fasts and worships during Chhath puja is called “parvaitin” and is usually a woman.
-However, men are also seen participating in or supporting women complete the puja.
+However, men are also seen participating in or supporting women in completing the puja.
 It is one of those festivals in Nepal that eliminates gender biases.

 The pilgrims pray for the well-being of their families.
 It is believed that once you start performing Chhath puja, you have to perform it every year.
 It is skipped only if the family is mourning.